cpb-/yocto-cooker/README.md

 ### Common layers

-This section contains an array of layers common to all targets.
+This section contains an array of layers common to all build-configurations.

-Most of the targets uses
+Most of the build-configurations uses

 - `poky/meta`
 - `poky/meta-poky`